ibm-cloud-docs/dns-svcs/custom-resolver.md

 Key features of the custom resolver:

 * Extends DNS resolutions to resolvers residing on-premises
-* Allows for resolution fallback to a secondary resolver (if one is configured) when the primary resolver is not available
+* Allows for resolution fallback to a secondary resolver location (if one is configured) when the primary resolver location is not available

 ## Custom resolver overview
 {: #custom-resolver-overview}